jpasqua/JSONService/README.md

 To use `https`, you must use port `443` in your `ServiceDetails` object.
 There is an additional optional `String` parameter in the `issueGet` method nameed `validation`.
 It is used to validate the target host.
 An empty `String` may be passed (which is the default).
 In this case, no validation of the target host is performed.
 If you want to validate the host, you must provide:

 * ESP8266:
-	* A fingerprint for the site
+	* A fingerprint for the site.
+If an empty fingerprint is provided, the connection will be established, but with no validation.
+This effectively means you have no security guarantees.
-	* See this note on how to find the fingerprint
+	* See [this note](https://arduino-esp8266.readthedocs.io/en/2.4.0/esp8266wifi/client-secure-examples.html#get-the-fingerprint) on how to find the fingerprint
 * ESP32:
-	* A CA Cert for the site (you may provide the root cert)
+	* A CA Cert for the site (you may provide the root cert).
+If you provide an empty cert, the connection will fail.
-	* See this note on how to find a cert
+	* You can use this [incredibly convenient site](https://projects.petrucci.ch/esp32/?page=ssl.php) to get the site certificate (or root cert) for any site of interest.

 Take a look at SSLExample.ino in the examples directory to see this in action.